liamdou/Hash-Compare-Queue/readme.md

 ## ℹ️ About — What is this program?

 **Hash Compare & Queue** (HCQ) is a hashing, comparing and more importantly queueing program (yes, I know, duh) for validating that two sets of files are identical and non-corrupt.
 I made this because I video edit on a Mac, which is a much less free platform, where everyone wants to charge for any amount of polish.
 More importantly, I've never seen a program on any OS (possibly I didn't search hard enough) that allows you to queue up you files to hash compare.
 Thus this program is born!
 I wanted to keep it free because that's precisely why I made it in the first place - I couldn't find a free program that does this - so it seems a little hypocritical to charge for it.
-I'll take [donations](https://buymeacoffee.com/hashcomparator) though if you want to buy me a coffee or a meal ;)
+I'll take [donations](https://buymeacoffee.com/hashcomparator) though if you want to buy me a coffee or a meal ;) Or not, if you don't feel like it :)

 <h3>☕ Use case</h3>